Scott Spiegel: Early life

 Spiegel was born on December 24, 1957.
 He grew up in Birmingham, Michigan.
-He attended Walnut Lake Elementary school and West Maple Jr. High School, where he met Sam Raimi and Bruce Campbell.
+He attended Walnut Lake Elementary School and West Maple Jr. High School, where he met Sam Raimi and Bruce Campbell.
 Spiegel worked at the grocery market across from Walnut Lake Elementary School.

 Career

 When Spiegel first moved to Los Angeles, he shared a house with film directors Raimi, Joel Coen and Ethan Coen and actresses Holly Hunter, Frances McDormand and Kathy Bates.
 He shared yet another house with roommate and film editor Bob Murawski (Spider-Man).
 In the early 1990s, he introduced film director Quentin Tarantino to producer Lawrence Bender, who helped Tarantino get Reservoir Dogs made.

 In 1999, Spiegel directed the direct-to-video sequel From Dusk Till Dawn 2: Texas Blood Money.
-Spiegel formed the production company Raw Nerve with film directors Eli Roth, and Boaz Yakin.
+Spiegel formed the production company Raw Nerve with film directors Eli Roth and Boaz Yakin.
 Raw Nerve produced the film Hostel (2005), directed by Roth.

 Death

-Spiegel died on September 1, 2025, at the age of 67.
+Spiegel died of a heart attack on September 1, 2025 at the age of 67.
+Send Help was dedicated in his memory.